-In considering whether it is best to have gas or electric to power our lights and heat our homes, the financial considerations are always going to feature.
+In considering whether it is best to have gas or electric to power our lights and heat our homes.
+Of course, the financial considerations are always going to feature as well as how easy it is to find gas repair or electrical Panel Services.
 This article will consider cost along with the pros and cons of both power sources for the householder and beyond.

 Costs of Gas and Electricity